AriartWt/bee-color-framework/docs/mkdoc/fr/general/index.md

+# Présentation

+!!! info

 	This documentation is also available in [english](https://wfwdoc.bee-color.fr/en).

-# Présentation

 ## Avant-propos